ommankar7/Newone/README.md

 # Newone
-This is my first git depository
+This is my first git depository.
+Author - Om Mankar.